ADA (Americans with Disabilities Act)

 - Will my disability interfere with performing these key functions?

-Important info about reasonable accommodations:
+Important information about reasonable accommodations:

 - An employer must provide a reasonable accommodation if it doesn’t create a hardship for the business.